-5 Performance
+4 Performance

-In this section, we evaluate the performance of an actual implementation of the presented tracking middleware service.
-The implementation is on MICA motes running TinyOS.
-While some simulation studies have been performed on the group management protocol [4] as mentioned in Section 4.2, this is the first detailed report on the performance of an actual implemented prototype of the complete service.
-In the context of performance evaluation, it is interesting to node that the programming interface imposed on top of our middleware does not interfere with its run-time performance.
+In this section, we evaluate the performance of a preliminary implementation of the presented tracking middleware service.
+Detailed simulation results are reported in [4].
+It is interesting to note that the programming interface imposed on top of our middleware does not interfere with its run-time performance.
 In fact, this interface was written by the authors after the tracking middleware was developed.
 It simply automates the process of configuring the middleware for tracking.
 Once the preprocessor has parsed the user's context declarations and emitted the configured code, the middleware looks the same as if it was hand-coded.
 No performance penalty is associated with the improved level of abstraction.

 With the above observation in mind, we now present the experimental performance of tracking.
 We first establish a case for the viability of our middleware for tracking in practice.
-We then proceed with stress-testing EnviroTrack to explore the limitations of the current implemented prototype.
+We then proceed with stress-testing EnviroTrack to explore the limitations of the current prototype.

-5.1 A Case for Tracking
+4.1 A Case Study of Tracking